 The team at KNOETZL is multilingual, providing our clients with representation in connection with their investments around the world.

 Litigation is the core of our practice.
-Our litigation team has a clear mission and a driving purpose: to achieve optimal outcomes for corporate, financial and governmental clients in their most significant, sensitive and complicated litigations before the Austrian courts, and well beyond.
-Our approach combines unmatched strategic thinking and decades of peerless experience with the endurance, stamina and commitment required to ultimately win the day.
-We work seamlessly with international partner law firms and industry experts in the CEE and SEE regions and are widely regarded as true leaders and innovators in this market.
-Highly regarded, top tier ranked international law firms choose KNOETZL as their local counsel.
+For many years lawyers of KNOETZL have been ranked as top tier litigators with an outstanding win record.
+The litigation team has a clear mission and a driving purpose: to achieve optimal outcomes for corporate, financial and governmental clients in their most significant, sensitive and complex litigations before the Austrian courts, and well beyond.
+KNOETZL’s team of experienced trial lawyers is fearless and determined in achieving the goals, defined jointly with the client, in civil, commercial, sovereign, corporate and fraud litigation.
+Smart strategy, creative tactics in execution combined with in-depth knowledge of the law and longstanding experience and reputation built in the relevant courts pave the way for significant victories when attacking or defending.
+Profound knowledge of asset-tracing, effective provisional measures in domestic and international contexts, and enforcement of foreign judgments together with the force of our business crime team makes KNOETZL a leader in the field.
+KNOETZL lawyers work seamlessly with international partner law firms and industry experts in the CEE and SEE regions and are widely regarded as true leaders and innovators in this market.
+Top-tier international law firms routinely seek KNOETZL as Austrian co-counsel.
 Our team’s diverse skillset covers civil, commercial, sovereign and criminal litigation, focusing significantly on liability claims, corporate disputes, banking, insurance and financial derivatives cases, investor protection, business crime, energy, technology and life science.
 Our services also include asset-tracing and effective provisional measures, such as freeze orders and attachments, in the domestic and international context, and the enforcement of foreign judgments.

 We offer our clients the highest quality of advice and guide them through all forms of traditionally available, and creatively structured, alternative dispute resolution.